Health Charities: Helping or Hurting?

 What You Can Do

-• Before you donate to a health charity, ask if it funds animal experiments.
+• Before you donate to a health charity, ask if it funds or conducts experiments on animal.
 Don’t contribute until you have a written guarantee that animals are not being used.

-• Let charities that fund animal tests know that you only give to those that don’t harm animals.
+• Let charities that fund or conduct tests on animals know that you only give to those that don’t harm animals.

 1) R.L.
 Kao et al., “Cellular Cardiomyoplasty Using Autologous Satellite Cells: From Experimental to Clinical Study,” Basic and Applied Myology 13 (1) (2003): 23-8.